usnistgov/BF/content/en/Info/BFCWE APIs/BFCWEs API.md

 //Exclusive Rights Only//

-The BFCWEs API generates datasets of BFCWE Specifications as `<cause, operation>→consequence` BF Weaknesses.
+The BFCWEs APP/API generates datasets of BFCWE Specifications as `<cause, operation>→consequence` BF Weaknesses.
 Depending on the level of abstraction, some CWEs may be covered by more than one BF Weakness Triple.

 - UI &rarr; [Key](https://forms.gle/SRZyva5Vn1i4dQQ2A) required: